agathoklisx/libved/README.md

    inherit methods or|and some of it's properties (like the term property, which should be one).
-   This "ed" instance initialize all the required structures (like String, Cstring, Ustring, Term, Video, File, Path, Re, ...), but also the basic three classes and their instances.
+   This "ed" instance initialize all the required structures (like String, Cstring, Ustring, Term, Video, File, Path, Re, ...), but also the basic three classes.

    Since those three basic ones have references to it's other, that means everyone can use the others and all the domain specific sub-structures.